FPGAwars/apio/COMMANDS.md

     apio preferences set --colors yes   # Select multi-color output. apio preferences set --colors no    # Select monochrome output.

+  The apio colors are optimized for a terminal windows with a white background.

 Options:
   -c, --colors [on|off]  Set/reset colors mode.  [required]